PowerShell/PowerShell/docs/learning-powershell/working-with-powershell-objects.md

 ```

 Passing the variable down the pipeline to *Get-Member* reveals available methods and properties.
-This is because the value of *d$* is not just text output.
+This is because the value of *$d* is not just text output.
 The value is actually an array of .Net objects with methods and properties.
 The properties include Device, Friendly Name, and Total Size.